Philadelphia police officer arrested after crashing into home; woman critically injured

-PHILADELPHIA (WPVI) -- A Philadelphia police officer was arrested following a Saturday night crash that critically injured a 53-year-old woman, authorities said.
+PHILADELPHIA (WPVI) -- A Philadelphia police officer was arrested and charged following a Saturday night crash that critically injured a 53-year-old woman, authorities said.

-The woman was inside her home in the 2800 block of Comly Road when the 27-year-old officer crashed into the Northeast Philadelphia home at about 8:20 p.m.
+The woman and a man were inside the Northeast Philadelphia home in the 2800 block of Comly Road when the 27-year-old officer crashed into the house at about 8:20 p.m.

 The woman was taken to Jefferson Torresdale Hospital, police said.
 One of her dogs was killed in the crash.